sasquad92/OpenNI-RaspberryPi2/README.md

 # OpenNI-RaspberryPi2
-Project for Interim Project on Poznań Univercity of Technology
+Project for Interim Project on Poznań University of Technology

 STEPS: